canfar/arcade/arcade-casa/README.md

 This document describes how to modify existing CASA containers and add new CASA containers to ARCADE.

-Please refer to the [skaha](https://github.com/opencadc/skaha/tree/master/skaha-containers) repository for details of the requirements for  running containers in skaha.
+Please refer to the [skaha](https://github.com/opencadc/skaha/tree/master/skaha-containers) repository for details of the requirements for running containers in the skaha ARCADE desktop environment.

 ## Modifying a CASA container

 To modify a CASA container is to modify the Dockerfile of a given version of CASA.
 To make a modification, one would follow these steps:
-1. fork the opencadc/skaha.git project
+1. fork this github repository
 1. make the desired modifications to a CASA container in your fork
-1. build a new image with the modifications
+1. build a new container image with the modifications
-1. test the new image (more below)
+1. test the new container image (more below)
-1. when satisfied, issue a pull request to opencadc/skaha.git
+1. when satisfied, issue a pull request to this github repository

 To build CASA containers in a given version set, follow these steps: